Mentoring

 Share on FacebookShare on Twitter

-There’s a quiet kind of luxury in outsourcing the tedious jobs.
+Tropical holidays.
+Red soled high heels.
+Skin serums sold for three digit price tag!
+They’re all great, But, when it comes to the luxe life, sometimes the real flex comes from simply outsourcing the tedious jobs.
 Especially when it comes to cleaning floors.
-And, this week, that luxury is getting a distinctly intelligent upgrade, with Sir James Dyson and his team introducing the namesake brand’s first robotic vacuum engineered to tackle both wet and dry messes in one seamless sweep.
+And, this week, that experience is getting a distinctly elegant (and intelligent) upgrade, with Sir James Dyson and his team introducing the namesake brand’s first robotic vacuum engineered to tackle both wet and dry messes in one seamless sweep.

 Available now in Australia, the Dyson Spot+Scrub AI robot vacuum cleaner is designed to remove the guesswork from everyday upkeep, combining AI-powered vision, smart navigation and a self-cleaning wet roller system that actively seeks out spills rather than gliding past them.
 It’s an approach that shifts robotic cleaning away from passive maintenance and towards something far more responsive — almost attentive.
 The machine scans floors with laser-like illumination, spots hidden stains and everyday debris, and repeatedly circles back until it finishes the job.
 Not just clean, but intentional.